Grounds for Absolute Divorce

 Read the law: Md.
 Code, Family Law § 7-101.

-12-month separation is the only “no fault” ground for absolute divorce.
+12-month separation is a “no fault” ground for absolute divorce.
 Before filing for divorce, the spouses must have lived separate and apart without cohabitation (living together or having sexual relations) for 12 months without interruption.
 You can file for divorce based on 12-month separation even if your spouse does not consent to the divorce.

 The rest of the grounds for divorce are fault-based grounds.